ToontownGalaxy/OpenRTM/README.md

 ## Requirements
 ### ***IMPORTANT***
-* **You need a Panda3D build that INCLUDES commit [b507c88](https://github.com/panda3d/panda3d/commit/b507c88cd9fd5d3a432aae42fdc9165422a527b4) and [7eba53c](https://github.com/panda3d/panda3d/commit/7eba53cffac5e57e1e2e192d17d4ea92a4c8d14c) as these are CRITICAL fixes for the editor.
-You will NOT be able to use it without these fixes!**
+* **You will need the [Toontown Realms Panda3D SDK](https://toontownrealms.com/dev/Panda3D-TTRMDev-1.11.0-py3.6-x64.exe)
 * Toontown phase files that include all the dna files.
 [These](https://github.com/open-toontown/resources) work fine. ***Toontown Rewritten's phase files do NOT contain .dna files since they use a completely different format, so you need to use them from elsewhere.
-Open-Toontown's resources are the closest to Toontown Online's that you can get, while also being completely updated and compatible with Panda3d 1.10.***
+Open-Toontown's resources are the closest to Toontown Online's that you can get, while also being completely updated and compatible with Panda3D 1.10.x.***
-* Here you have two options:
-    * The advanced option
-        * Build yourself a copy of [libtoontown](https://github.com/OpenToontownTools/libtoontown), and drop the .pyd files in the root directory.
-        * Recent Panda3D build (1.10.7 or later) running on *__Python 3__*.
-This editor is NOT compatible with Python 2.x and will NOT ever be made compatible as Python 2.x is no longer supported.
-    * **OR** the easy option:
-        * you can download [my copy](https://drive.google.com/file/d/1lJ-4Ce3qLvRnvZzHCPlXAM088pCK7qr2/view?usp=sharing) of panda with the compatible libtoontown files in there.
-Just drag Panda3D-1.11.0-Py39-x64 to your C drive root directory and the libotp.pyd and libtoontown.pyd files to the root RTM directory.
-Note that the PYD files in here are ONLY compatible with MY copy of panda, so if you are using any other build you have to rebuild them yourself.

-~~### You can also pick up a pre-built build in the releases tab~~ *Coming Soon*
+    * These phase files go in the ROOT directory of the editor

 ## Credits
 * [Disyer](https://github.com/darktohka/) - Project Lead | Developer